+'''

 name The name of a table as a string, symbol or SQL expression.

+owner A string, NIL or :all.

+database A database object which defaults to default-database.

 result A list.

+'''

-Returns a list of strings representing the attributes of table name in database which defaults to \default-database\. owner is NIL by default which means that only attributes owned by users are listed.
+Returns a list of strings representing the attributes of table name in database which defaults to default-database. owner is NIL by default which means that only attributes owned by users are listed.
 If owner is a string denoting a user name, only attributes owned by owner are listed.
-If owner is :all then all attributes are listed.
+If owner is all then all attributes are listed.